sora-xor/sora-docs/src/establishing-hrmp-channel.md

 ::: info

-It's important to acknowledge that if your implementation of HRMP channel logic differs from the standard `polkadotXcm.send` pallet, you should modify this step accordingly.
+It is important to acknowledge that if your implementation of HRMP channel logic differs from the standard `polkadotXcm.send` pallet; you should modify this step accordingly.

 :::